 If you’ve had a dinner scheduled for weeks and your loved one doesn’t show up, it can be frustrating.
 It might be easy to get angry and you’ll feel tempted to yell at them or scold them.
 Hold your tongue because making them feel bad about themselves will only cause them to be more withdrawn.

-When your aim is to get your loved one into recovery, you need to first know whether or not they’re dealing with an addiction.
+When your aim is to get your loved one into an addiction recovery center, you need to first know whether or not they’re dealing with an addiction.
 Asking them directly might not be an option.
 You might have to ask people who they’ve been spending time with when they’re not with you.

 If you can’t explain their disappearances and neither can they, you might have to address them directly about seeking help.